|The Annual International Berkeley Undergraduate Prize for Architectural Design Excellence 2023|

 1998-99 BERKELEY PRIZE Jury: Left-to-right (Photo 1) Wendy Tsuji, Benjamin Clavan; (2) Mike Martin, Karin Payson; (3) Mike Pyatok; (4) Richard Whitaker; (5) Ray Lifchez

-The international Berkeley Undergraduate Prize for Architectural Design Excellence (BERKELEY PRIZE) was founded and continues to be led by Raymond Lifchez, Professor of Architecture and City & Regional Planning at the University of California, Berkeley College of Environmental Design (CED), through the result of a generous gift to the CED's Department of Architecture by the late Judith Lee Stronach.
-Now entering its 23rd year, the BERKELEY PRIZE has had 3100 undergraduate architecture students participate from 79 countries and has presented 151 awards to 171 student winners, some working in teams of two.
+The international Berkeley Undergraduate Prize for Architectural Design Excellence (Berkeley Prize) was founded and continues to be Chaired by Raymond Lifchez, Professor Emeritus of Architecture and City & Regional Planning at the University of California, Berkeley College of Environmental Design (CED), through the result of a generous gift to the CED's Department of Architecture by the late Judith Lee Stronach.
+Now entering its 25th year, the Berkeley Prize has had 3599 undergraduate architecture students participate from 85 countries and has presented 175 awards to 212 student winners, some working in teams of two.

 The following year, 2000, saw the closure of the CED for renovations making it difficult if not impossible to host an on-site design competition.
 Scott Refsland and Alonzo Addison, two U.C.
-Berkeley researchers, approached Ray and said that they were really interested in making a website.
-Their question to him was, “Why don't you take the BERKELEY PRIZE onto a website and do it digitally and make it a written competition?”
-This was the first Essay Competition and it was open to eight schools of architecture throughout the U.S.A.
-The PRIZE asked students to respond to the question, "What role can architecture play as a socially responsive endeavor in the future."
+Berkeley researchers, approached Ray and said that they were really interested in exploring the potential of an international architecture research website.
+Their question to him was, “Why don't you take the Berkeley Prize digital and make it a written competition?”
+This was the first Essay Competition and, as an experiment, it was open to eight schools of architecture throughout the U.S.A.
+The Prize asked students to respond to the question, "What role can architecture play as a socially responsive endeavor in the future.
 Each year thereafter, a new topic was announced and a new Question posed.

-In 2004, all Essay semifinalists were offered the additional opportunity to compete for a Travel Fellowship, a competition which continues to this day.
+Each year, the competition expanded its global reach.
+In partial recognition of this interest, in 2004 all Essay semifinalists were offered the additional opportunity to compete for a Travel Fellowship, a competition which continues to this day.
 (Not offered in 2020 or 2021 due to the global pandemic.
-A Community Service Fellowship has been substituted for 2021.)
+A Community Service Fellowship was substituted for both years.)
 A shorter-lived competition, the Architectural Design Competition was held between 2008-2011.
 In 2013, a two-year experimental Teaching Fellowship was also launched.

 This specific history needs to be examined within the context of the wider discussions then current in a narrow range of architecture schools and among a small group of practitioners in the United States about the then increasingly apparent disconnect between people-centered and object-centered architecture.
 Clearly, despite decades of attempts to widen the discussion, the most universally accepted measure of value remained the outward appearance of buildings and places.
 This growing reality led to some basic questions about where architectural value lies:

-The PRIZE is only made possible by the work of our Committee, 65 architects, allied professionals, social scientists and generally interesting and informed people who, along with our year- and topic-specific jurors, read and review the multiple student submittals.
-The day-to-day coordination of the PRIZE and website editing has, for years, been led by Benjamin Clavan, Ph.D., AIA, working in tandem with Thea Chroman (Administrator) and Jessie Canon (IT).
+The Prize is only made possible by the work of our Committee, currently 64 architects, achitectural educators, allied professionals, social scientists, past Prize winners, and generally interesting and informed people from around the world.
+The Committee Members read and review the multiple student Proposals and subsequent Essays and submit them to the year- and topic-specific Jurors who select the final winners.
+The day-to-day coordination of the Prize and website editing has for years been led by Benjamin Clavan, Ph.D., Architect, a CED Department of Architecture graduate, working in tandem with Thea Chroman (Administrator) and Jessie Canon (IT).